mzazon/awesome-cloud-projects/aws/sagemaker-ml-workflows/sagemaker-ml-workflows.md

 1. **Create IAM Roles for SageMaker and Step Functions**:

-   IAM roles provide the secure foundation for our ML pipeline by establishing least-privilege access patterns.
+   IAM roles provide the secure foundation for our ML pipeline by establishing least-privilege access patterns following AWS security best practices.
 SageMaker requires specific permissions to access S3 data, create training jobs, and manage model artifacts, while Step Functions needs permissions to orchestrate the entire workflow.
-Understanding these role relationships is crucial for enterprise ML operations where security and compliance are paramount.
+These roles implement the principle of least privilege, ensuring each service can only access the resources necessary for its specific function.

    ```bash
    # Create SageMaker execution role